 We would all like to be able to help others more.
 We may feel that to heal we must be doing something major like healing a major illness, discovering a new healing remedy, or resolving somebody’s emotional problems.
 We live in a material based physical world of fast cars, fast living and highly advanced technology.
 It is a world of gadgets and quick fixes.
 Gadgets which remove much needed exercise and learnings from everyday life.
 We have medicines for quick fixes rather than taking the time to find the cause so as not to make demands on our time.
 A world of action rather than feeling.

 What about the art of conversation, or the art of listening?
 Do we take the time to really listen?
 How many times do we listen without hearing?
 Do we give solutions without hearing the precise question?
 Do we answer before the question is complete?
 Do we give back the power to a person to heal themselves, or do we try to take over their healing process?
 The guides say, observe how you react the next time you are walking along the road and you meet your neighbour.
 Do you say, “Good morning, how are you,” but then walk quickly past them, in case they stop and start telling you just how they really feel?

 Do you ask them how they are and then tell them they are looking great, all in the same breath?
-Do you cross the road to avoid them in case they keep talking for ten minutes, delaying you and keeping you late for your appointment?
+Do you cross the road to avoid them in case they keep talking for ten minutes, delaying you and keeping you late for your appointment or your work?
 Do you walk straight past them, pretending you did not see them at all?